 There are over 3.7 million teachers in the US, and if you are one of the country’s teaching professionals, then starting a teacher blog is a great way to share your best thoughts and ideas on teaching.

-As a teacher, a blog will allow you to reach a large audience and help you facilitate a classroom.
+As a school teacher, a blog will allow you to reach a large audience or help you facilitate a classroom.
 A teacher blog is also a great way to show others your teaching point of view and create a community of friends and followers who love teaching and teaching information.

 Why Would a Teacher Start a Blog?

 Let Your Voice Be Heard: As an educator, you have your own point of view and a unique approach to teaching.
-A blog gives you a platform where you can share these thoughts, ideas, and knowledge with an audience of students, parents, and other like-minded individuals.
+Starting a blog gives you a platform where you can share these thoughts, ideas, and knowledge with an audience of students, parents, and other like-minded individuals.

 Improve Your Writing Skills: As you research and read other blogs in your niche, and regularly create content to publish on your blog, your writing skills will continue to improve.